rbms-bsc/DCRMR/_pages/Other-notes/Note-on-manifestation.md

 ## 7.20.6 Notes on made-up sets of a multipart monograph

-<a name="7.20.6.1">7.20.6.1</a> If a multipart monograph is known or assumed to be a set made up of parts from varying editions and the decision has been made to describe the set with a single description (see edition statement), make a note on manifestation to indicate that the description is based on a made-up set.
+<a name="7.20.6.1">7.20.6.1</a> If a multipart monograph is known or assumed to be a set made up of parts from varying editions and the decision has been made to describe the set with a single description, make a note on manifestation to indicate that the description is based on a made-up set (see [Edition statement](/DCRMR/edition/Edtition-Statement/#3.20.91.3)).

 >Example:
 >Note on manifestation: <CITE>Description based on a made-up set; v.
 3 has "second edition"</CITE>